alexfoxy/lax.js/README.md

 # laxxx

-Simple & light weight (7kb) vanilla javascript plugin to create beautiful animations things when you scrolllll!!
+Simple & light weight (7kb) vanilla javascript plugin to create beautiful animations when you scrolllll!

+Harness the power of the most intuitive interaction and make your websites come alive!

 ## Demos